Sales Leadership Training

 Top 10 Reasons for Roller Coaster Sales Performance

 stock.market.graphThe stock market plunged on both Friday and Monday, made gains on Tuesday and Thursday, and they were sandwiched around another loss on Wednesday.
-It's the proverbial roller coaster and that sounds very similar to sales performance, doesn't it?
+It’s the proverbial roller coaster ride and that sounds very similar to sales performance, doesn’t it?

-We know why the market goes up and down - in hindsight - but we can never predict when.
+We know why the market goes up and down – in hindsight – but we can never predict when.
 Do we know why sales performance bounces up and down?
-Here are my primary reasons for inconsistent sales performance:
+Here are my ten reasons for inconsistent sales performance:

 1. Inconsistent Sales Management - sales managers that don't hold their salespeople accountable to metrics that drive revenue on a daily basis, and who don't coach their salespeople every day can be heard singing, "I'd rather be lucky..."